CodePath-Android-Pod23/GroupProject/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** Social Networking/Personalized reccomendation
+- **Category:** Social Networking/Personalized reccommendation
-- **Mobile: Andrioid**
+- **Mobile:** Andrioid
-- **Story: An app that can recommend books, movies, etc based on the users’ favorite genres.
-Help them make connections in their location with those with similar interests.**
+- **Story:** An app that can recommend books, movies, etc based on the users’ favorite genres.
+Help them make connections in their location with those with similar interests.
-- **Market: This app is aiming to build connections between members in the same location based on interest in similar genres.
-People can be organized and their interests.**
+- **Market:** This app is aiming to build connections between members in the same location based on interest in similar genres.
+People can be organized by location and their interests.
-- **Habit:This app could be used as frequently as the user wanted depending on how deep their social life is, and what exactly they’re looking for.**
+- **Habit:** This app could be used as frequently as the user wanted depending on how active their social life is, and what exactly they’re looking for interms of new recommendations.
-- **Scope:First, we will show the user recommendations based on their preferred genre and then show them people in their area with similar interests.
-This  could potentially be used for messaging and meeting new people in you area.**
+- **Scope:** First, we will show the user recommendations based on their preferred genre and then show them people in their area with similar interests.
+This app could potentially be used for messaging and meeting new people in you area.

 ## Product Spec